 Being that Bruce is an orchid enthusiast and orchidologist by trade, the vast numbers of orchids found in our forests here in San Gerardo de Dota kept him on his toes.
 One of his ideas that will support our efforts of both education and research is the construction of a structure to house orchids that have fallen from their epiphytic homes and land on the forest floor.
 The orchidarium, or orchidario in Spanish, will be a home to place those fallen orchids and use them as an educational tool.
-Their close proximity to our station also will allow students and researchers to conveniently study flowering, fruiting, and pollintating of the species we will have represented.
-The picture above shows the beginnings of the orchidarium.
-Upon Bruce's next trip in Janauary we will erect the final structure to provide nice shade for the plants.
-The picture below the orchidarium is of one of our prize orchids that is flowering at the moment.
+Their close proximity to

 The aguacatillo phenology study is one that you should be somewhat familiar with as I've written about it in the past.
 Bruce is coming along side QERC to help us organize and streamline this study in order to produce some long-term assessment of how the topography and climate of our location affect the flowering and fruiting cycle of these important trees.
 You probably remember that the quetzals are very much linked to the fruiting cycle of these trees.
 Bruce will be a very important partner for the future in analyzing the data that has been collected over the past 15 years and ensuring that the research and monitoring moves forward in the right direction.
 So while he was here I was able to give him an introduction to the many trees that we have relocated in the past year.
 During the time we spent visiting the trees we brainstormed methods and protocols for how the data collection should be done.
 One bit of information I learned is that new tree growth coming off the main trunk that creates a secondary trunk is officially called a "sucker."
 As you can imagine we saw some skinny suckers, big suckers, and even a group of suckers.
 The situation would become tense when one of us would sternly state, "Watch out for those suckers!"